-Table 2: Renewable Energy for 2021 Compliance
+Table 2: Renewable Energy for 2023 Compliance

 VI.
-INCREMENTAL COST COMPARED TO ANNUAL RETAIL REVENUE REQUIREMENT

-Avista calculated the incremental cost of investments made to meet WAC 480-109-210(2)(a), by taking the annual levelized revenue requirement (\$/MWh) for each qualifying project compared to the cost of alternative power over the same period.
-Each qualifying resource is compared to a combined cycle combustion turbine (CCCT).
-To estimate the annual levelized cost of the CCCT, cost assumptions are used based upon the IRP from the time of the resource decision with costs split between energy (\$/MWh) and capacity (\$/kW-year).
+INCREMENTAL COST COMPARED TO ANNUAL RETAIL REVENUE REQUIREMENT of the CCCT, cost assumptions are used based upon the IRP from the time of the resource decision with costs split between energy (\$/MWh) and capacity (\$/kW-year).
 Avista includes any REC sales as a reduction to the incremental cost calculation.
 The Company also includes an adjustment to account for the value of RECs transferred from Idaho to Washington.
-The value of RECs is split between the two states based on the Company's Production and Transmission Ratio.
+The value of RECs is split between the two states based on the Company's Production and Transmission Ratio for Washington (64.4%).
 The Idaho portion of the qualified renewable energy is transferred to Washington based upon the market value of similar renewable resources.
 This is consistent with the allocation of REC values between Washington and Idaho for ratemaking purposes.
-In total, the change in revenue requirement is negative 0.6 percent as reported in Appendix B - Incremental Cost Calculation.
-Appendix B shows the calculation of this incremental cost for the qualified renewable resources.
-The supporting documentation and spreadsheets are in the work papers for this filing.
+In total, the change in revenue requirement is negative 1.3 percent as reported in Appendix B - Incremental Cost Calculation.
+Appendix B shows the calculation and spreadsheets are in the work papers for this filing.
 The costs for the solar projects supporting voluntary renewable programs are not included in this cost calculation because the costs and benefits of those projects are paid for by the participants in those programs.
 The costs in Appendix B were calculated using the current corporate tax rates.